-- 1. Peel the tape that secures the battery cable to the system board (applicable only if not peeled earlier). - 2.
-Disconnect the battery cable from the system board (applicable only if not disconnected earlier). - 3.
-Remove the five screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 4.
+- 1. Remove the two screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 2.
+Loosen the captive screw that secures the battery to the palm-rest and keyboard assembly. - 3.
+Disconnect the battery cable from the system board (applicable only if not disconnected earlier). - 4.
 Lift the battery off the palm-rest and keyboard assembly.